Pokkiri Raja (2016 film): Production

 The project materialised in June 2015, when it was revealed that Jiiva had accepted to work on a film to be directed by Ramprakash Rayappa, who had previously made Tamizhuku En Ondrai Azhuthavum (2015).
 Sibiraj also joined the film's cast, while D. Imman was signed as music director, after earlier reports suggested that Harris Jayaraj had been finalised.
 Jiiva had initially planned to produce the film himself before P. T. Selvakumar came forward to produce the film.

 The film began production in September 2015 and Hansika Motwani was finalised to play the leading female role.
 A first look poster was later released during late October 2015.
 The satellite rights of the film were sold to Jaya TV.

 Soundtrack

 The soundtrack was composed by D. Imman.

 Critical reception

-Critics praised Rayappa's concept, but criticised the backstory and main character development.
 Sify wrote "Ramprakash Rayappa’s Pokkiri Raja has a terrific idea at its core and we have to definitely appreciate the director for this gutsy attempt.
 However, a weak back story and tacky CG work disappoints".
-Only Kollywood gave it a 2.75/5 and wrote "Despite a plausible set-up, the follow through is inconsistent, making Pokkiri Raja an unremarkable outing for Ramprakash."
-Indiaglitz gave a rating of 1.8/5 saying to "watch it at your own risk."
 M Suganth from The Times of India gave a more positive rating of 3/5 stating that "ultimately, it is such constant stream of laughs in the second half make up for a first half full of yawns."
-Behindwoods gave it a 2/5 saying that it contains a "good plot which could have been done full justice with a better screenplay."
 Rediff.com gave it a 1.5/5 calling it "an utter waste of time".
-FilmiBeat gave it a 2/5, saying that it had a brilliant idea gone awry".